 *Contact your local food bank to see how to help them get food to Texas

-*Contact your local church to find out which organization in your area is loading up clothes and household items to ship to Texas
+*Contact your local church to find out what organization is loading up clothes and household items to ship to Texas

 *Contact your local animal shelter to find out how you can help Texas pets and livestock

-For more ways to help, as well as resources for flood victims, visit this Hurricane Harvey relief page on the Texas Tribune website as well as this information from Houstonian Craig Price.
+For more ways to help, as well as resources for flood victims, visit this Hurricane Harvey relief page on the Texas Tribune website.